renswilderom/renswilderom.github.io/python/_posts/2021-11-26-Topic modeling Disneyland reviews.md

 doctopic = doctopic / np.sum(doctopic, axis=1, keepdims=True)

 # Write doctopic to a csv file
-# I need to think Damian Trilling for helping me to turn the "doctopic" into a readable .CSV file with the code below
+# I need to thank Damian Trilling for helping me with the code to turn the "doctopic" into a readable .CSV
 os.chdir(path)

 i=0